-CIOCA VIAC T. ..:c /]. ation Cuide 2020
+CIOCA VIAC T. /]. .
+Cuida 2021

-SIOFA VME Taxa Classification Guide 2020 Phylum Brachiopoda Hemichordata (HET) Annelida (ANH) Xenophyophora Arthropoda (AXX) Echinodermata (ECH) Code BRQ PYZ SSY XEN BCD СХХ ΟΟΥ ССН Level Brachiopoda (Phylum) Pterobranchia (Class) Serpulidae (Family) Xenophyophora (Phylum) Bathylasmatidae (Family) Stalked crinoid (Orders) Ophiurida (Order) Cidaroida (Order) Taxon Lamp shells Acorn worms Serpulid tube worms Xenophyophores Goose and acorn barnacles Stalked crinoids (Sea lilies) Basket and snake stars Pencil spine urchins Form, size Valves enclose the body dorsally and ventrally rather than laterally.
+SIOFA VME Taxa Classi Cration Guide 2021 Phylum Brachiopoda Hemichordata (HET) Annelida (ANH) Xenophyophora Arthropoda (AXX) Echinodermata (ECH) Code BRQ PYZ SSY XEN BCD СХХ ΟΟΥ ССН Level Brachiopoda (Phylum) Pterobranchia (Class) Serpulidae (Family) Xenophyophora (Phylum) Bathylasmatidae (Family) Stalked crinoid (Orders) Ophiurida (Order) Cidaroida (Order) Taxon Lamp shells Acorn worms Serpulid tube worms Xenophyophores Goose and acom barnacles Stalked crinoids (Sea lilies) Basket and snake stars Pencil spine urchins Form, size Valves enclose the body dorsally and ventrally rather than laterally.
 Ventral valve typically larger than the dorsal.
 Attached species have a short stalk emerging from the hinge area of the valves Tubes conjoined into colonies.
 Usually gelatinous, often semi- transparent Tube dwelling marine worms.
 Each tube flange is about 3.5 mm diameter.
-Forms large clumps, somewhat coral- like, typically Subantarctic distribution 20 cm 20 cm and non-stalked Stalked.
+Forms large clumps, somewhat coral- like, typically Subantarctic distribution 20 cm 20 cm These are stalked (goose barnacles) Stalked.
 Small tulip-like body.
 Arms usually branched.
 Crinoids are generally fragile, often only fragments.
 A long stalk, some bearing whorls of hooklike cirri.
 Body length up to 20 cm Large disc with 5-6 arms splitting at the disc into many coiled branches Regularly spherical, rigid structure, typically 2-10 cm in diameter.
 Covered with small spines and 10 distinct columns of large pencil-like spines Detail (texture, colour, polyps) Delicate shell; clam like.
 Each valve is bilaterally symmetrical and may be ornamented with concentric growth lines and a fluted or spiny surface Red-orange to brown.
 Tubes closely or loosely bound Serpulid worms in hard calcareous tubes Varied appearance ranging from spherical to flat.
 Many species have a rounded, lumpy form and irregular netlike surface structure.
 Most are fragile but one group is felt-like & robust.
 Found >500 m The mantle surface of any barnacle bears at least 5 major plates, which are pulled together for protection.
 Heavily armoured Fragile, not flexible.
-Brittle and segmented bistinguished from other sea stars by branched or highly coiled arms and lack of ventral groove on underside of arms Usually shades of beige, burgundy or purple.
+Brittle and segmented Distinguished from other sea stars by branched or highly coiled arms and lack of ventral groove on underside of arms Usually shades of beige, burgundy or purple.
 Spines paler, they can be a substrate for other organisms.
-Large spines can be cylindrical or flattened Commonly mistaken for other indicator groups, such as: Resemble bivalve molluscs but one valve is much larger, and overhangs the smaller valve Algae, marine tube worms, tunicates or demosponges Other worm like forms in sediment tubes Fragments of demosponges sponges (see image), colonial ascidians, bryozoans, or 'inorganic concretions' Cup corals or clusters of tube worm casings Arm fragments can look like other animals such as basketstars, or feather stars if stalk not present Other sea stars with multiple or coiled arms and more common forms with non-branching arms Urchins that lack the large pencil- like spines
+Large spines can be cylindrical or flattened Commonly mistaken for other indicator groups, such as: Resemble bivalve molluscs but one valve is much larger, and Algae, marine tube worms, Other worm like forms in sediment tubes Fragments of demosponges sponges (see image), colonial ascidians, bryozoans, or Cup corals or clusters of tube worm casings Arm fragments can look like other animals such as basketstars, or feather stars if stalk not present Other sea stars with multiple or coiled arms and more common former with pen branching arms Urchins that lack the large penciloverhangs the smaller valve tunicates or demosponges sediment tubes stalk not present forms with non-branching arms like spines